mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This approach is similar to the one used for protection of header information in QUIC (see Section 5.4 of {{?I-D.ietf-quic-tls}}).
-Note that the masked_sender_data is authenticated by the AEAD while the sender data values are authenticated by the signature.
+Note that the sender data values are authenticated by the AEAD and the signature, while the masked_sender_data is not and only benefit from passive security because it depends on the ciphertext.

 # Handshake Messages